BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-09-tvjs-e2e-tests.md

 ---

 At TVJS, we work on a Smart TV app.
 It's a classic React app, but the user doesn't interact with it in the same way they would on a typical desktop or mobile application.
-Instead, the app implements LRUD (Left, Right, Up, Down) navigation: users interact exclusively through directional keys.
+Instead, the app implements LRUD (Left, Right, Up, Down) navigation: users interact exclusively through directional keys on their remote control.

-For a while, the team had faced an issue: our E2E tests were filled with flaky feature tests, polluting CIs with false negatives, forcing us to rely on retries and relaunching CI jobs.
+For a while, the team had faced an issue: our end-to-end (e2e) tests were filled with flaky feature tests, polluting CIs with false negatives, forcing us to rely on retries and relaunching CI jobs.
 This eroded trust in our test suite and slowed down development.

 ## The Challenge of Testing LRUD Navigation

 ### Cypress's built-in stability
-[Cypress](https://docs.cypress.io/), our end-to-end testing tool of choice, includes powerful mechanisms that make tests stable out of the box.
+[Cypress](https://docs.cypress.io/), our e2e testing tool of choice, includes powerful mechanisms that make tests stable out of the box.
 For pointer interactions, it automatically ensures the target element exists and is visible, and retries the action if the targeted element isn't ready.

 These features make tests naturally resilient against network delays and rendering times, handling timing details so you can focus on the feature test.
 They also make tests easier to write: when you know what behaviour to expect, Cypress handles the